abelardopardo/ontask_b/docs/_sources/Introduction/index.rst.txt

    "I think it makes sense as a reflection of the whole semester, oh this is where I struggled with."

-In parallel with this increase in complexity, learning platforms now generate a wealth of data when activities are mediated by technology.
-This data can be collected and used to help instructors and designers provide a truly personalized experience.
-Why is this not happening in current platforms?
-Because the connection between this data and learner support actions is challenging to implement.
-This is the focus of OnTask: provide instructors and designers with a platform to connect data emerging from learning environments with highly personalized student support actions.
+Learning platforms now generate a wealth of data when activities are mediated by technology.
+This data can be used to help instructors and designers understand the learner experience and provide a truly personalized experience.
+The reason why this is not is happening in current platforms is because establishing the connection between data and learner support actions is challenging to implement.
+This is the focus of OnTask: provide instructors and designers with a platform to easily connect existing data produced in learning environments with highly personalized student support actions.

-OnTask is a web application that allows instructors and designers to combine data previously captured and stored in a table with a set of rules to personalize the content of a web document.
-That document can then be sent as an email or made available to each learner.
+The existing data is uploaded and stored in a table so that instructors and designers can create a set of simple rules to personalize the content of a web document or a survey.
+Different learners see different parts of the document depending on the created rules.
+This document can be sent as an email or made available to each learner.
 The following picture shows the high level structure of the platform.

 .. figure:: diagram.png
    :align: center